stakater/Reloader/docs/Verify-Reloader-Working.md

 ### Verify from command line

 After a change in `secret` or `configmap`.
-Run the below mentioned command and verify that the pod is newly created.
+Run the below-mentioned command and verify that the pod is newly created.

 ```bash
 kubectl get pods <pod name> -n <namespace name>